 - There were blank spaces on your contract.
 Sometimes scammers offer contracts with wide blank spaces that they can fill it in with terms and conditions you would never agree to.

 It’s always best to educate yourself and avoid a scam altogether.
 However, if you think you’ve been the victim of a scam, you have a few options:

 - Report it to the FTC.
-While the Federal Trade Commission doesn’t deal with individual complaints, a complaint helps it track fraudulent companies and practices.
+While the FTC doesn’t deal with individual complaints, a complaint helps it track fraudulent companies and practices.
 You can file a complaint online, and it only takes minutes to complete.